Our Las Vegas Nevada labor law attorneys help workers file lawsuits for:

 4.2.
 Leave policies

-In general, employers are not required to provide paid or unpaid leave for vacations, illness, holidays, or bereavement.
-However, the Family and Medical Leave Act (FMLA) may allow for employees of companies with at least 50 workers to take 12 weeks of unpaid leave without the risk of losing their job.
+Employers with 50 or more workers are generally required to provide 40 hours of paid sick leave a year.
+And the Family and Medical Leave Act (FMLA) may allow for employees of companies with at least 50 workers to take 12 weeks of unpaid leave without the risk of losing their job.
 And under the new Families First Coronavirus Response Act (FFCRA), workers in businesses that employ fewer than 500 people may be entitled to paid leave to care for themselves or others during the COVID-19 crisis.
 Learn more about Nevada sick leave laws.

 Employers are not required to pay for jury leave, though they may not fire an employee for attending jury duty.
 And employers are required to pay for voting leave if its impractical for the employee to vote outside of work hours.